Social Conflict, American Style

 During and after the 2016 election, Russian agents created social media accounts to spread fake news that stirred protests and favored presidential candidate Donald Trump while discrediting candidate Hillary Clinton and her associates.
 They paid Facebook for advertisements that appeared on that site to spread fake news and turn Americans against one another.
 The U.S. Congressional Intelligence committees responsible for investigating fake news have released 3,500 of these advertisements to the public.

 Ads focused on controversial social issues such as race, the Black Lives Matter movement, the 2nd Amendment, immigration, and other issues.
-The Russians even went so far as to instigate protests and counter protests about a given issue, literally having Americans fight one another.
-The two Facebook messages, below, created "events" out of thin air, in an effort to get people to believe them, show up, and make trouble.
+The Russians even went so far as to stage protests and counter protests about a given issue, literally having Americans fight one another.

 This Russian ad was targeted to people living in South Carolina on June 30, 2016.
 There’s no real “Black Matters” group.